SikandAlex/MMM-Porcupine/README.md

 To install and update MMM-Snowboy module, you can use automatic scripts.

 ### Automatic installation
-For automatic installation run the following code:
+For automatic installation run this command and execute electron rebuild step:

 ```sh
 cd ~/MagicMirror/modules/MMM-Snowboy
 npm install
 ```

 ### Manual installation
 MMM-Snowboy need some libraries
 `libmagic-dev libatlas-base-dev sox libsox-fmt-all build-essential`